LSTM for time series prediction

 - Scheduled Sampling for Sequence Prediction with Recurrent Neural Networks

 Original.
 Reposted with permission.

-Bio: Roman is a Senior Data Scientist with notable successes in improving systems for document classification, item recommendation and risk modeling.
-He obtained a master's degree in computer science from University in Ljubljana, and has experience with managing teams, mentoring beginners, and explaining complex concepts to non-engineers.
+Bio: Roman Orac is a Senior Data Scientist with notable successes in improving systems for document classification, item recommendation and risk modeling.
+He obtained a master's degree in computer science from University in Ljubljana, He has experience with managing teams, mentoring beginners and explaining complex concepts to non-engineers.
 He is currently consulting various companies on projects related to Data Science.